IBM/it-architecture-diagrams/README.md

 <details><summary>Guidelines</summary>
 <p>

-* Use the provided line styles only to temporarily differentiate diagram changes and describe the purpose in a legend:
+* Use the provided line styles only to temporarily differentiate changes and describe the purpose in a legend:

 ![Line Styles](/images/line-styles.png "Line Styles")